Digital Markets Act Has Big Implications for Online “Gatekeepers” in the EU

 Not all DMAs are created equal

 However, from the point of view of any designated gatekeeper company, the DMA is a legal nightmare.
-For a start, it significantly complicates the legislative landscape, even within the EU.
+To start with, it significantly complicates the legislative landscape, even within the EU.
 One might assume that the EU DMA supersedes all individual EU member states' regulations, but this is not the case.
 Individual nations will still be free to apply their own rules.

 What does the Digital Markets Act do: Arbitrary impacts and limited rights to defend